 28 Feb How to take time out for yourself

 When was the last instance you took time out for yourself?
-Where you really took some time to relax or do something that you thoroughly enjoy that allowed you to switch off completely.
-Time where you didn’t have to think about your next school or college assignment or have to tread carefully around family or friends.
+Time to relax or do something that you thoroughly enjoyed and allowed you to switch off completely.
+A time when you didn’t have to think about your next school or college assignment.
+When you didn’t have to tread carefully around family or friends.
 What was it that you did?

 I am the worst for taking time out for myself.
 My life is super busy and I find it difficult to stop and recharge my batteries.
 I don’t do it often enough and I’m not alone.
-So you’re either nodding your head in agreement or you’re thinking ‘TeeJay just get a life and chill!’
-If it’s the latter then drop me a line here and share your secret.
+So, right now, you’re either nodding your head in agreement or thinking, ‘TeeJay just get a life and chill!’
+If it’s the latter then drop me a line here and please do share your secret with me!

 Commit to taking time out for yourself

-Taking quality time out helps to replenish your energy levels but you also need to commit to doing this because with modern life it’s so easy to get distracted and caught up with constant notifications (or interruptions as I call them), the demands of your education, work, and the pressures from family and friends.
+Taking quality time out helps to replenish your energy levels.
+But you need to commit to doing so because it’s so easy to get distracted by modern life.
+Constant notifications (or interruptions as I call them), the demands of education, work, and pressures from family and friends.
+It’s nonstop.

-In order for your time out to really add value, to help clear your mind of worries and to help you think positively, you will need to find variety.
-I love going to the spa and whilst once a month may be too extravagant, once a quarter would be ideal.
-But once a quarter to take time out is nowhere near enough so I need to find other shorter activities to help me unwind or give me a boost.
+In order for time out to really add value, to help clear your mind of worries and to think positively, you will need to find variety.
+I love going to the spa and while once a month may be too extravagant, once a quarter would be ideal.
+But taking time once a quarter is nowhere near enough, so I find shorter activities to help me unwind or give me a boost.

 “Hey, I like what you’re doing.
 I can see you’re a smart kid.”

 Find time out activities that work for you

 Think about the last time you enjoyed an event or activity that didn’t require you to think too much.
 You would have felt at ease, happy and content.
 You could have been alone or with friends or family.
 Maybe it was a job experience day or a volunteering role.
 Could it be one of the following?